 Addresses: Single spaced, centred, multiple authors identified by superscript number, also matched to speakers’ names, keep addresses shortened where possible.
 Speaker or senior author email address to be included.

-Abstract: Lower case, single spacing.
-Use double spacing between paragraphs.
-Sub headings, tables, figures and references to be included within the 300 word limit.
-Text for these remains in 12 point.
+Abstract: Maximum 300 words, no exceptions.
+Lower case, single spacing.
+Use double spacing between paragraphs if required.
+Sub-headings, tables, figures and references to be included within the 300-word limit.

 We specifically encourage indigenous Australian, Maori and Pacific Island rangers and land managers to submit abstracts outlining their perspectives and activities related to these symposia sessions